PreibischLab/preibisch-labsite/_posts/2016-02-19-berlin_summer_meeting.md

 ---
 layout: post
-title:  "Berlin Summer Meeting is now!"
+title:  "The Berlin Summer Meeting Is Now!"
 date:   2017-06-8
 ---